askhari/lab-envoy/README.md

 consul
 ```

-# TODO
+# Acknowledgements, mentions and thanks

-* Prepare README.md's and detailed information for lab1.
+* [Gigigotrek](https://github.com/Gigigotrek) for all the feedback and help to make this lab useful.